Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Follow this easy guide to making the best cinnamon sugar bread and learn about kneading the dough, proofing the yeast, adding homemade cinnamon sugar, and baking it until perfectly golden.
+Follow this easy guide to making the best cinnamon sugar bread from kneading the dough, proofing the yeast, adding homemade cinnamon sugar, and baking it until perfectly golden.
 It’s a versatile bread that can be toasted in the morning for breakfast, or enjoyed as a grab-and-go snack in the afternoon.
-Either way, keep this recipe handy, it’s one your kids will be asking you to make over and over again.

 Cinnamon swirl bread ingredients collage.